Can Non-US Citizens Work for US Companies and Live Abroad?

 3. Know the local visa and permit requirements before you travel

 Before booking your flights, look into your chosen country’s unique visa requirements and permit regulations.
-Different countries and regions allow different lengths of stay and have specific eligibility criteria.
+Different countries and regions allow different lengths of stay and have specific eligibility criteria and requirements.

 Apply for a tourist visa for short-term stays (90-180 days)